 Cyprus was a beautiful island and an intriguing country.
 It was never high on my list of must-see places, but I’m glad I went because I really enjoyed my time there.
 Also, after visiting the 7 smallest countries in Europe, I liked being able to check off the 8th smallest.
 Here’s how much I spent traveling in Cyprus and Northern Cyprus for 8 nights.

-Total Cyprus Spending
+Total Cyprus travel costs

 The totals are listed in US dollars and euros.
 Since Northern Cyprus uses the Turkish lira, I will note the lira conversions in the descriptions.
 This was a solo trip for me, so all numbers are for one person.